karaokemugen/karaokebase/README.md

 It is generally a `.ass` file made with Aegisub.
 See [the contribution guide](CONTRIBUTING.md) for a more detailed tutorial on how to write good karaokes.

+### `fonts` folder

+This contains optional fonts that many ASS files might use in the repository.
+This will be copied by KM at startup for the player to use.

 ### `medias` folder

 This folder contains the video or audio file as specified in the `.kara.json` file.